drkrssll/drkrssll/README.md

 ---

-I'm a passionate developer with who started out in cyber security.
+I'm a passionate developer who started out in cyber security.
 Rust frameworks are my life, but Next.js will do...
 TypeScript just makes more sense.

 - 🚀 Currently working on **[My Link Hub](https://github.com/drkrssll/link-hub)**
 - 📚 Always learning more about **JavaScript and Rust Frameworks**